Diapolo10/clan-quest-osrs-discord-bot/README.md

 and as GitHub releases.

 Installation requires Python 3.10 or newer.
-Platform-independent.
+The project is platform-independent and should work fine on all major operating systems.
+Each release has been automatically tested to run on Windows, Ubuntu, and Mac OS.

-To run the bot, either manually execute `growlery/main.py` or, for future releases, you can attempt to run it via
+To run the bot, either manually execute `growlery/main.py` or, alternatively, you may run it as an executable package

 ```sh
 python -m growlery
 ```

-in case the functionality has been implemented.
+as long as the needed environmental variables have been set.

 ## Usage

 The bot expects a Discord authentication token to be given via an environmental variable called `DISCORD_TOKEN`.
 It can alternatively be provided by writing it to a file called `.env` and placing that inside the `growlery` folder.
 An example file could look like this:

 ```txt
 DISCORD_TOKEN=MzA5NzY3Njg0NzcwMTg1NzIy.V89mA1.9R8aoZ4vwhCUbIEd20BtzkVquLG